Oh, HEY THERE!

 Except I was still really struggling.
 My periods were brutal and unpredictable and left me dealing with acne and wild PMS.
 My anxiety was at an all-time high and I could barely manage it most days.
 I was constantly hungry (more like hangry) and exhausted all the time.
 And finding clothes that fit (and that I felt comfortable in) was a never-ending battle.

-I knew I was SO done with letting my PCOS control my life and my periods but it wasn’t until I was challenged to take a good look at exactly what I was putting in my body that everything changed for me.
+I knew I was SO done with letting my PCOS control my life but it wasn’t until I was challenged to take a good look at exactly what I was putting in my body that everything changed for me.

 Added sugar (and lots of it in the form of ‘healthier’ all-natural sweeteners, like maple syrup), packaged ‘health’ foods (the labels and marketing of these products totally had me fooled), and so many ingredients that trigger inflammation in the body (poor quality oils and even more sugar to name a few) were staples in my diet and they were wreaking havoc on my hormones, periods and PCOS.